Jeffcho137/CS-Projects/DESIGN.md

 ### Testing plan

-0. Test the program with incorrect command-line arguments to ensure that its command-line parsing, and validation of those parameters, works correctly.
+1. Unit testing for the creator

+2. Unit testing for the solver

+3. Fuzzy testing for the sudoku program
+* use the creator to generate n puzzles, where n is a commandline argument
+* for each puzzle
-1. Test the program to create a sudoku puzzle.
-Check that the puzzle has a unique solution.
+    * check that the puzzle has a unique solution

-2. Test the program to solve sudoku puzzles inputted via stdin.
+    * use the solver to solve the puzzle
-* a.
-Test with a grid inputted via stdin which has invalid syntax.
-* b.
-Test with a grid inputted via stdin which is not a valid sudoku grid.
-* c.
-Test with a valid sudoku grid which has a unique solution.
-* d.
-Test with a valid sudoku grid which does not have a unique solution.
+    * check that the solution is valid (follows sudoku rules and doesn’t change already filled cells in the grids)